Helping Children and Adolescents Cope with Violence and Disasters: What Community Members Can Do

 - Having suicidal thoughts.

-Adolescents may feel guilt for not being able to prevent injury or deaths.
+Adolescents may feel guilty.
+They may feel guilt for not preventing injury or deaths.
 They also may have thoughts of revenge.

 Community members play important roles by helping children who experience violence or disaster.
 They help children cope with trauma and protect them from further trauma exposure.